 Summer Term 2

 The Marine Laboratory, set within the natural beauty of the Outer Banks of coastal North Carolina, offers a picturesque residential campus, where learning in small, intimate groups takes place and students have direct access to the area's natural resources while using the latest scientific innovations.
 Many of the marine science summer courses include field studies components.
-Summer Term II is the home of the Marine Conservation Summer Institute- students can choose from a suite of marine science courses: Students enrolled in Conservation Biology and Policy or Unmanned Aircraft Systems can also take Biology and Conservation of Sea Turtles, Marine Mammals, or Marine Ecology.
-Visit the website for more information on the Marine Conservation Summer Institute
+The Summer Term II program allows students to choose from a suite of marine science courses.

 The summer courses below are open to college undergraduates, graduate students, and post-baccalaureates.
 These courses are not open to high school students.

--Students enrolled in Conservation Biology and Policy or Unoccupied Aircraft Systems in Scientific Research can also take Biology and Conservation of Sea Turtles, Marine Mammals, or Marine Ecology.
+-Students enrolled in Conservation Biology and Policy or Drones in Marine Biology, Ecology, and Conservation can also take Biology and Conservation of Sea Turtles, Marine Mammals, or Marine Ecology.

--Students interested in Research Independent Study should contact firstname.lastname@example.org for instructions.
+-Students interested in Research Independent Study should contact firstname.lastname@example.org